pranoy-panda/image-mosaicing/README.md

 # Image Mosaicing
 This project of mine is the implementation of some computer vision and linear algebra methods to stich images.
-These images were taken by a person who was standing at one point and rotating his camera from left to right to take several overlapping images.
+These images were taken by a person who was standing at one point and rotating his camera from left to right to take several overlapping images.(FYI, these images show the beautiful view from the main-gate of the EC department of NIT Rourkela, my Alma Mater)

 | Input 1  | Input 2 | Stiched Output |
 | ------------- | ------------- | ------------- |